IDLS: Inverse Depth Line based Visual-Inertial SLAM: IDLS: Inverse Depth Line SLAM

 \subsubsection{Sliding Window Formulation}

-First, we adopt a fixed-size sliding window to find the optimal state vector, while achieving both computation efficiency and high accuracy, The full state variables in a sliding window at time $i$ are defined as:
+First, we adopt a fixed-size sliding window for achieving both computation efficiency and high accuracy.
+The definition of each state variable in the sliding window at time $i$ is:

-where $\mathbf x_k$ contains the $k$-th IMU body position ${p_{wb_k}}$, orientation ${q_{wb_k}}$, velocity ${v_{wb_k}}$ in $\pi _w$, acceleration bias $b_a$, gyroscope bias $b_g$. $n$, $n_p$, and $n_l$ denote the total number of keyframes, space points and lines in the sliding window, respectively. $\lambda$ is the inverse distance of a point feature from its first observed keyframe. $\mathbf l$ is the inverse depth representation of a 3D line feature from its first observed keyframe.
+in which $\mathbf x_k$ consists of the $k$-th IMU body position ${p_{wb_k}}$, orientation ${q_{wb_k}}$, velocity ${v_{wb_k}}$ in $\pi _w$, acceleration bias $b_a$, gyroscope bias $b_g$.
+The total number of keyframes, space points and lines in the sliding window are respectively defined as $n$, $n_p$, and $n_l$. $\lambda$ represents the inverse distance of a point feature from its first observed keyframe. $\mathbf l$ is the inverse depth of a 3D line feature which is calculated from its first observed keyframe.

-For vision-inertial fusion, we use a factor-graph-based tightly-coupled framework to optimize all state variables as shown in Fig.\ref{fig:slide-window}.
-The nodes are the IMU body states to be optimized or the 3D landmarks to be optimized.
+For vision-inertial fusion, factor-graph-based tightly-coupled framework is used to optimize each state variable as shown in Fig.\ref{fig:slide-window}.
+The nodes are the IMU body states to be optimized and the 3D features to be optimized.
 The edges represent the measurements from IMU pre-integration and the visual observations.
 The edges serve as constraints between the nodes.
-The pre-integrated IMU measurements constrain the continuous IMU body states and provide initial values for bundle adjustment (the image is non-convex with multiple local optimal solutions).
+The continuous IMU body states are constrained by the IMU pre-integrated measurements, which also give initial values for bundle adjustment (the image is non-convex with multiple local optimal solutions).
 The visual measurements use bundle adjustment to constrain the camera poses and 3D map landmarks.
-The factor-graph-based minimization is used to optimize the body poses and 3D map landmarks by minimizing the re-projection error in image planes and in the continuous IMU body states.We optimize all the state variables in this sliding window by minimizing the sum of cost terms from all the measurement residuals:
+Then, we use factor-graph-based method to optimize the body poses and 3D map landmarks by minimizing the re-projection error in image planes and the continuous IMU body states: